 Less can be more when it comes to any aspect of your sales funnel.
 With a bit of tweaking, just about every piece of your existing digital content can be reworked to streamline your conversion process and help convert would-be clients into long-term customers.
-However, like everything in marketing, the things that look simple on paper aren’t always that straightforward once it comes time to bring them to life.
+However, like everything in marketing, things that look simple on paper aren’t always that straightforward once it comes time to bring them to life.

 Good news: A conversion optimization consultant is exactly the person who can help.

 Conversion Rate Optimization: What You Need To Know